 - Cream your butter well: You will want to beat the butter and sugar for at least 3-4 minutes, until it is light and fluffy.
 I often stop the mixer several times during this process, scraping down the sides to make sure everything is incorporated.
 This step is crucial to get that perfectly tender, not too dense crumb in the white chocolate and raspberry cake.

 - Use fresh raspberries.
 While you can use frozen raspberries in this loaf cake, they contain more liquid and can increase the time it takes for the cake to bake.
 Also, I find that the flavor is much better when made with fresh raspberries.
-However, if you do use frozen, make sure to add them to the batter while still frozen to reduce the amount of liquid added.
+However, if you do use frozen, do not thaw them first; add the raspberries to the batter while they are still frozen.

 - Don’t overmix the batter.
 Once the flour is added, overmixing will result in a tougher, more dense cake.
 Mix the dry and wet ingredients into the batter just until everything is incorporated.